 This is called 2 player mode.
 2 player mode doesn’t have to be a married couple.
 It is when 2 people work together for a miles and points goal.
 In 2 player mode, each partner earns his or her own points, so obviously you will earn twice as fast.
 2 player mode is also good for other situations.
 For example, in 2 player mode, 1 partner can get back under 5/24 if needed while the other partner continues to earn sign up bonuses from other banks!

 Even if you or your husband are authorized users on the other’s account, each of you can still open your own card for a sign up bonus.
 BUT…

 Many credit cards will offer a bonus for adding authorized users.
 For example, you can earn 5,000 Ultimate Rewards bonus points for adding an authorized user when you open your card.
 This is great if the authorized user is past 5/24.

 The problem is, if you add your husband as an authorized user and he also wants to open the card, it may jeopardize his 5/24 status.
 Chase may see authorized user accounts as primary accounts.
 This means that it may affect his 5/24 count.
 You can usually have this taken off and then have Chase reconsider his application if it is denied for too many accounts open.

 This is obvious, but use your credit cards for your everyday spending!

 Start putting all of your spending that is possible to put on credit cards, on credit cards

-You do not have to as neurotic about it as I am, but try to remember to use cards with category bonuses when making purchases in that category.
+You do not have to be as neurotic about it as I am, but try to remember to use cards with category bonuses when making purchases in that category.
 For example, I earn 3 points per dollar at restaurants with my Chase Sapphire Reserve card, so I use that card to pay.
 There are cards that earn bonuses in grocery stores, gas stations, and others.
 So try to learn your bonus categories.